r-hub/blog/content/post/2022-02-21-code-style/index.md

 ## What *is* coding style?

-Coding style is a set of rules about well, aesthetics (aligning and code spacing) but also naming (of variables, functions, etc.), commenting, structuring (e.g. avoiding complex logic), etc. Despite coding style having an universal goal: making it easy to understand, there is no right coding style as the "correct" choice depends on personal preferences, and the [constraints at hand](https://www.heltweg.org/posts/who-wrote-this-shit/).
+Coding style is a set of rules about well, aesthetics (aligning and code spacing) but also naming (of variables, functions, etc.), commenting, structuring (e.g. avoiding complex logic), etc. Despite coding style having an universal goal: making it easy to understand, there is no right coding style as the "correct" choice depends on personal preferences, and the[constraints at hand](https://www.heltweg.org/posts/who-wrote-this-shit/).

+What *is* a standard good approach is having a team/company style guide.Major Tech Companies have style guides, e.g. [Google](https://google.github.io/styleguide/)[^1].

 ## Resources